-- 1. Transporting pupils: There may be some situations when Staff are required to transport pupils.
-You should: - 1. ensure that you are fit to drive and free from any substances that may impair your judgement or ability to drive; - 2. be aware that until the pupil is passed over to a parent / carer, you have responsibility for that pupil's health and safety; - 3. record the details of the journey; - 4. record, be able to justify impromptu or emergency lifts and notify the Deputy Head Pastoral; - 5. ensure that there are proper arrangements in place to ensure vehicle, passenger and driver safety, including appropriate insurance, seat belts, adherence to maximum capacity guidelines etc; and - 6. wherever practicable, you should avoid using private vehicles and should try and have one adult additional to the driver to act as an escort.
+- 14 Transporting pupils: There may be some situations when Staff are required to transport pupils.
+You should: - ensure that you are fit to drive and free from any substances that may impair your judgement or ability to drive; - 14.2 be aware that until the pupil is passed over to a parent / carer, you have responsibility for that pupil's health and safety; - 14.3 record the details of the journey; - record, be able to justify impromptu or emergency lifts and notify the Senior Deputy Head at the College or Head at TDM; - ensure that there are proper arrangements in place to ensure vehicle, passenger and driver safety, including appropriate insurance, seat belts, adherence to maximum capacity guidelines etc; and - 14.6 wherever practicable, you should avoid using private vehicles and should try and have one adult additional to the driver to act as an escort.